Jochberg

 Machine learning transport properties of quantum matter

-Quantum many-fermion systems give rise to diverse states of matter that often reveal themselves in distinctive transport properties.
-While some of these states can be captured by microscopic models it remains challenging to numerically access their transport properties.
-Here we demonstrate that a machine learning technique dubbed quantum loop topography (QLT) can be used to directly probe transport by machine learning current-current correlations in imaginary time.
-We showcase this approach by studying the emergence of superconducting fluctuations in the negative-U Hubbard model and a spin-fermion model for a metallic quantum critical point.
-For both models, we find that the QLT approach detects a change in transport in very good agreement with their established phase diagrams.
-These proof-of-principle calculations combined with the numerical efficiency of the QLT approach point a way to identify hitherto elusive transport phenomena such as non-Fermi liquids using machine learning algorithms.
+We demonstrate that a machine learning technique dubbed quantum loop topography (QLT) can be used to directly probe transport properties by machine learning current-current correlations in imaginary time.
+We showcase this approach by studying the emergence of relevant fluctuations in three systems: the negative-U Hubbard model, a spin-fermion model for a metallic quantum critical point, and a similar model describing nematic order.
+For all systems, we find that the QLT approach detects a change in transport in very good agreement with their established phase diagrams.
+For the models describing spin-density wave and nematic order, QLT reveals an extended dome-shaped non-Fermi liquid regime.

 Reading: paper1, book article, paper2, thesis